MIRA-KUMAR/Leetcode-Learning/README.md

 Given the root of a binary tree, return the postorder traversal of its nodes' values.

+# LeetCode 150.
+Evaluate Reverse Polish Notation

+You are given an array of strings tokens that represents an arithmetic expression in a Reverse Polish Notation.

+Evaluate the expression.
+Return an integer that represents the value of the expression.

 # LeetCode 155.
 Min Stack

 Design a stack that supports push, pop, top, and retrieving the minimum element in constant time.